-We’ve all heard it the darker the cigar wrapper, the stronger the stick, right?
+We’ve all heard it.
+The darker the cigar wrapper, the stronger the stick.
+Right?
 “That cigar is really dark…it must be pretty strong!”
 Or more commonly from newer cigar smokers, “That cigar is light, it must be mild – I’ll have one of those.”
 Could those statements be correct?
 Of course, they could.
 Some dark cigars are stronger than others.
 These are your ‘full’ flavored cigars.
 Other cigars are light.
 These are your ‘mild’ sticks.
 However, it’s a common misconception that the color of a cigar’s outer wrapper dictates its strength.

 You see, cigar strength comes from multiple factors: its wrapper, its binder, and its filler.
-The mix of those three ingredients are what made the cigar great, as in AJ Fernandez and Arturo Fuente famous!
+The mix of those three ingredients is what made the cigar great, as in AJ Fernandez and Arturo Fuente famous!
 They’re also what will make a cigar fall into its mild, medium, or full category.
 That being said, a cigar wrapper accounts for a large majority of its flavor.
-Let’s talk about a few of the common wrapper types: the Connecticut, the Habano, and the Maduro.
+Let’s talk about a few of the common wrapper types: Connecticut, the Habano, and the Maduro.

 The Connecticut Wrapper

 When most people think of a ‘light’ or ‘mild’ cigar, they’re thinking of a cigar with a Connecticut wrapper.
 Connecticut wrappers come in two varieties.
 The standard Connecticut wrapper, also known as the Connecticut Shade wrapper, is grown in – you guessed it – Connecticut!
-It’s one of the top, and only, remaining tobacco exports of the United States.
-The mix of sun, water, and soil in the Connecticut River Valley provides the optimal environment to grow tobacco leaves that produce a mild, woodsy cigar.
+It’s one of the tops, and only, remaining tobacco exports of the United States.
+The mix of sun, water, and soil in the Connecticut River Valley provide the optimal environment to grow tobacco leaves that produce a mild, woodsy cigar.

 Golden blonde in color, Connecticut wrappers are quite popular for their mild manner and pleasant taste.
 These wrappers are also fantastic for beginner cigar smokers.
 Common brands making great Connecticut-wrapped cigars are Macanudo, Rocky Patel, and Montecristo, but there are thousands of others to choose from.